 There are many similarities between New Zealand and Australia; so it's no surprise we share this dish, with New Zealand using the name Sally Lunn (closest to the British origins).

-Ingredients for the best Boston Bun
+Ingredients and substitutions for the best Boston Bun

 - Potato: The finely mashed potato adds a soft texture to this bun.
 Any mashing potato such as a Russet or Yukon Gold will be best here.